 The Dey Mansion, located in Preakness Valley Park, was listed on the State and National Registers of Historic Places in 1972.
-Under the direction of the Passaic County Board of Chosen Freeholders, the staff at the Dey Mansion is dedicated to preserving and interpreting the history of the Dey family and the important role that their home played as General George Washington’s headquarters during the summer and fall of 1780.
+Under the direction of the Passaic County Board of County Commissioners, the staff at the Dey Mansion is dedicated to preserving and interpreting the history of the Dey family and the important role that their home played as General George Washington’s headquarters during the summer and fall of 1780.
 Through tours, lectures, and special events the Dey Mansion promotes the exploration of life in Colonial America, the events and people of the American Revolution, and the need and importance of historic preservation.
 Please visit the Dey Mansion’s website for more information.

 Passaic County Arts Center at the John W. Rea House, Hawthorne